 Metadata describe the content, context, and structure of data.
-The GWIS Data Dictionary, available from WMS on request, stores metadata for the GWIS database.
+The GWIS Data Dictionary (DEP 2024e) stores metadata for the GWIS database.
 The data dictionary identifies all tables and relationships in the database, as well as the individual elements contained in each table.
 Additionally, the department's GIS library contains metadata describing each GIS layer generated from GWIS information.